MvRens/Tapeti/docs/tapeticmd.rst

 Read messages from disk as previously exported and publish them to a queue.

--i <source>
+-i <source>, --input <source>
-  *Required*.
   Path or filename (depending on the chosen serialization method) where the messages will be read from.

+-m <message>, --message <message>
+  Single message to be sent, in the same format as used for SingleFileJSON.
+Serialization argument has no effect when using this input.
+Be sure to quote the entire message, and escape quotes within the message with another quote.

+-c, --pipe
+  Messages are read from the standard input pipe, in the same format as used for SingleFileJSON.
+Serialization argument has no effect when using  this input.

 -e, --exchange
   If specified publishes to the originating exchange using the original routing key.
 By default these are ignored and the message is published directly to the originating queue.